DeSign – Dynamics of Students’ Self-Regulation and Interrelations with Experienced Teaching Quality

 Some students find it easy to pay attention and follow the classroom rules.
 Others, however, have difficulty doing so.
 These two types of students differ in their self-regulation.

-The project DeSign therefore investigates the interplay between the quality of teaching perceived during a lesson and the change in self-regulation within students.
-It also takes into account differences in self-regulation between students.
-Thus, the project aims to contribute to answering the question what constitutes good teaching from the perspective of individual students.
+The project DeSign therefore investigated the interplay between the quality of teaching perceived during a lesson and the change in self-regulation within students.
+It also took into account differences in self-regulation between students.
+Thus, the project aimed to contribute to answering the question what constitutes good teaching from the perspective of individual students.

 Blume, F., Göllner, R., Moeller, K., Dresler, T., Ehlis, A.-C., & Gawrilow, C. (2019).
 Do students learn better when seated close to the teacher?
 A virtual classroom study considering individual levels of inattention and hyperactivity-impulsivity.
 Learning and Instruction, 61, 138–147. doi:10.1016/j.learninstruc.2018.10.004